seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part18-Architecture-of-Failure.md

 ---

-# Why Is `error.tsx` a Client Component?
+# Why Must `error.tsx` Be A Client Component?

-You may notice:
+Notice:

 ```tsx
 "use client";